AAH Newcomers Guide update

 AAH Email List

 Many AAH parents enjoy participating in the AAH email lists.
-We discuss homeschooling and we post announcements about upcoming events.
-Join the AAH email lists by following the instructions at http://main.org/aah/email-list.html, This is a highly recommended way to stay in touch with the group.
-Please take a moment to read the list rules.
+We discuss homeschooling and we post announcements about upcoming events and opportunities.
+Join the AAH email lists by following the instructions at http://austinareahomeschoolers.com/email-list.html, This is a highly recommended way to stay in touch with the group.
+Please take a moment to read the list rules and submit your introduction to join.

 Social Club for Older Homeschoolers